Pinoy Family Recipes

 How To Cook Carbonara – Filipino version?

-Lower the heat a bit and pour in the evaporated milk, all-purpose cream, and cream of mushroom.
-Stir everything together until well combined.
-Let the sauce simmer for about 5-7 minutes, stirring occasionally to help it thicken.
+Lower the heat, then pour in the evaporated milk, all-purpose cream, and cream of mushroom soup.
+Stir that all together until smooth and let it simmer for about 5 to 7 minutes.
+Stir now and then so it doesn’t stick.

 Pasta in a baking dish top with white sauce and bacon bits.